LiorKogan/V1/README.md

 -	Graph vertices represent entities.
 An _entity_ is a physical, conceptual, virtual, or fictional object or 'thing' (e.g., a certain person, a certain guild, or a certain dragon).
 Any two objects or 'things' are distinguishable.
 A vertex's label denotes the _entity's type_ (e.g., _Person_, _Guild_, and _Dragon_).
 -	Graph edges represent relationships.
 A _relationship_ is an _association_ or an _interaction_ between a pair of entities.
 Each relationship is either _directional_ (_unidirectional_, _asymmetric_) (e.g., an _owns_ relationship between a _Person_ entity and a _Horse_ entity; an _offspring_ relationship between two _Person_ entities) or bidirectional (_non-directional_, _symmetric_, _reciprocal_) (e.g., a _sibling_ relationship between two _Person_ entities).
 Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
 An edge's label denotes the _relationship's type_ (e.g., _owns_ and _member of_).
--	Unary edges, if allowed, can represent _events_ related to a single entity (e.g., _sleeps_ event for a _Dragon_ entity).
-A unary edge's label denotes the _event's type_ (e.g., _sleeps_).
+-	Unary edges, if allowed, can represent _actions_ related to a single entity (e.g., _sleeps_ action for a _Dragon_ entity).
+A unary edge's label denotes the _action's type_ (e.g., _sleeps_).
-- Properties and sub-properties represent _features_ (_characteristics_) and sub-features of entities (e.g., _name_ for a _Person_ entity), relationships (e.g., _timeframe_ for an _owns_ association), and events (e.g., _timeframe_ for a _sleeps_ event).
+- Properties and sub-properties represent _features_ (_characteristics_) and sub-features of entities (e.g., _name_ for a _Person_ entity), relationships (e.g., _timeframe_ for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).
 - _Null-valued_ [sub]property indicates that a [sub]property value is not specified.

   Several different interpretations can be associated with a _null_ value.
 Following the terminology introduced by [Codd](https://dl.acm.org/doi/10.1145/16301.16303) and adopted by many authors, a _null_ value is either
-  - _Applicable missing_ – at present, a value is applicable (applies to the particular entity, relationship, or event) but unknown (whatever the reason, the graph does not have the value).
+  - _Applicable missing_ – at present, a value is applicable (applies to the particular entity, relationship, or action) but unknown (whatever the reason, the graph does not have the value).
 E.g., the temperature 1000 years ago today; a phone number of a person who owns a phone but the number is unknown; an answer to a question – when the questionee refused to answer.
   - _Inapplicable_ - at present, no value is applicable.
 E.g., the temperature tomorrow; previous citizenship when there is none; direct manager of the CEO; new hire's not-yet-assigned employee ID; a phone number of a person who does not own a phone; an answer to a question – when the question was not posed to the questionee.

   [Zaniolo](https://www.sciencedirect.com/science/article/pii/0022000084900801) proposed a third basic interpretation of _null_ values: